ivycat/posts-in-page/readme.txt

 * Added code to allow ignoring, or showing of sticky posts.
 By default, sticky posts are ignored, but can be re-enabled using the shortcode `[ic_add_posts ignore_sticky_posts='no']`.

 = 1.2.0 =
-* Code maintenance to better comply with standards
+* Code maintenance to better comply with standards.
-* Added post pagination
+* Added post pagination.
 * Plugin now honors default post reading settings under Settings/Reading in the WordPress Dashboard.
 * Improved and simplified documentation.